Other Small English Lathes

 Manufactured by either Winfield, the well-known maker of small lathes based in Long Eaton, Nottinghamshire, or a re-branded RandA, the 3" x 13" gap-bed, backgeared and screwcutting Kelson lathe was badge-engineered for the long-established Liverpool firm of Robert Kelly & Son.
 The likelihood is that the lathe was, indeed, a slightly modified RandA, a standard model from that company carrying the word Kelson cast into the bed.

-Founded in 1875, the Robert Kelly & Son traded until 1976 and, having good relations with edge-tool makers in Sheffield, stocked many of their products including engineering and woodworking tools, cutlery, gentleman's cut-throat razors and precision instrument and inspection tools for engineers.
+Founded in 1875, the Robert Kelly & Son traded until 1976 and, having good relations with edge-tool makers in Sheffield, stocked many of their products, including engineering and woodworking tools, cutlery, gentleman's cut-throat razors and precision instrument and inspection tools for engineers.
 Later diversifications included gardening equipment and, after WW2, larger as well as a few smaller machine tools - the latter being such as the amateur's lathe shown here.

-R.Kelly & Son were particularly successful with acquisitions of other firms in Liverpool, Manchester and London - in 1930 they took control of the established machine tool and engineering supplies firm of R.Melhuish of Fetter lane and Holburn.
-Kelly, like many similar dealers, published rather fine, hard-back books showing their regular stock items, these publications often being bulk printed with much identical content but branded for each trader.
+R. Kelly & Son were particularly successful with acquisitions of other firms in Liverpool, Manchester and London - in 1930, they took control of the established machine tool and engineering supplies firm of R. Melhuish of Fetter Lane and Holburn.
+Kelly, like many similar dealers, published rather fine, hard-back books showing their regular stock items.
+These publications were often printed in bulk with identical content but branded as unique to each trader.

 The Kelson lathe, with its distortion-resistant cantilever-style bed cast as-one with the headstock, appears to have incorporated design clues from not only Winfield but also RandA, early and late versions of the Myford ML1 and ML2 - and perhaps a leavening of input from Grayson.
 Features included the use of tumble-reverse gearing to the leadscrew with a snail-cam lever to engage the clasp nuts; changewheels were of the Myford type being 20 D.P. with a 14.5-degree pressure angle, 3/8" thick (0.375") with a 5/8" bore (0.625") and pins to hold pairs of gears when set-up in a compound train; the No.1 Morse taper headstock spindle ran in simple, plain parallel headstock bearings with each adjusted by a slot closed down by a pinch bolt at the front; a T-slotted cross slide was provided, this being fitted with a simple flat plate to support the outer end of the feed screw end together with a plain-disc, acid-etched micrometer dial.